ABKGroup/CT-UCSD/README.md

 ---

 ### **Testcases**
-Here are the open test cases on which we ran CT from scratch and fine-tuned the pre-trained model released by the authors of the Circuit Training paper.
+Here are the open testcases on which we ran CT from scratch and fine-tuned the pre-trained model released by the authors of the Circuit Training paper.
 Note that we set "MACRO\_COUNT" to the number of macros in the design plus one.